For the Keyholder

 What Being a Keyholder Actually Looks Like

 Despite what you might read elsewhere, being a keyholder doesn't mean you need to be constantly "on" or thinking about chastity every moment.
-Most days, it's simply a quiet background element of your relationship.
-The device becomes part of his daily routine, like wearing a watch or wedding ring.
-You might notice him being a bit more attentive, more eager to help around the house, or more focused during conversations.
+Most days, it's a quiet thread running through your relationship.
+The device becomes part of his daily routine, like a wedding ring he can feel more insistently.
+You might notice him being more attentive, quicker to help, more focused when you're talking to him.
+His eyes following you a little more closely than they used to.

 This naturalness takes time to develop.
-In the beginning, you might feel hyperaware of the dynamic, wondering if you're "doing it right" or feeling the weight of this new responsibility.
-Some days you'll forget entirely that he's locked, other days it might feel like the most important thing in your relationship.
-This inconsistency is completely normal and part of finding your rhythm together.
+Early on, you might feel hyperaware of the dynamic, wondering if you're "doing it right" or feeling the weight of this new responsibility.
+Some days you'll forget entirely that he's locked.
+Other days you'll catch his eye across a room and feel a private thrill at what you both know.
+This inconsistency is normal, and part of finding your rhythm.

 When Chastity Becomes Visible